Creating a mobile app that meets consumer’s expectations

 If you look at app development in a very simplistic way, it’s easier to end up with a rather straightforward life cycle for an application project:

-1. Take the business.
+1. Win the business.

-2. Build an app as per the customer's perspective.
+2. Build app as per customers' perspective.

 4. Get it "out the door" and into the app stores.